Only One Commitment?

 Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God.
 Romans 13:1

 How would your child react to their civil authorities?
 Would they trust them, understanding they are established in their positions by God to protect your child?
-If they were ever in an emergency situation, would they value the help from an officer, firefighter, or paramedic, doctor?
+If they were ever in an emergency, would they value help from an officer, firefighter, paramedic, or doctor?
 When your child shows respect to her authority, she is confirming the sovereignty of God.

 3. Respect for Peers: